radian-software/selectrum/README.md

 [Ivy](https://github.com/abo-abo/swiper#ivy) is the most promising alternative to Selectrum, and it's what I used before developing Selectrum.
 It is marketed as a minimal alternative to Helm which provides a simpler interface.
-The problem with Ivy is its architecture, API, and implementation, all of which are very poorly designed.
+The problem with Ivy is that its architecture and API are very messy, and as a result the implementation is complex and buggy.
 Ivy was originally designed to be used as a backend to [Swiper](https://github.com/abo-abo/swiper#swiper), a buffer search package that originally used Helm.
 Unfortunately, when Ivy became a more general-purpose interactive selectrum package, its abstractions were not reworked to make sense in this new context.
-Over time, more and more special cases were added to try to make various commands work properly, and not nearly enough effort has been put in to making the core functionality consistent and correct.
+Over time, more and more special cases were added to try to make various commands work properly, and as a result the consistency and correctness of the core functionality have suffered.
 As a result, the `ivy-read` API has around 20 arguments and a heap of special cases for particular values (which are completely undocumented).
 Numerous functions in Ivy, [Counsel](https://github.com/abo-abo/swiper#counsel), and Swiper have special cases hardcoded into them to detect when they're being called from specific other functions *in the other two packages*.
 As a result